 It is important to make note of any prerequisites for future study or work.
-These need to be taken into account when selecting subjects for Years 11 and 12 and can be accessed via this link https://www.qtac.edu.au/wp-content/uploads/2021/06/2024 Year 10 Guide.pdf
+These need to be considered when selecting subjects for Years 11 and 12 and can be accessed via the QTAC Year 10 Guide

 In addition, students seeking entrance into university should make note of any requirements regarding ATAR (Australian Tertiary Admission Rank) and any other prerequisites (e.g. folio or audition).